jacovis/Javi.FFmpeg/README.md

 Class FFmpegExtensions.cs provides extension methods on class FFmpeg where the FFmpeg.Run method is called with a commandline for specific tasks such as extracting a subtitle from a video file, extracting a thumbnail image from a video file or to cut a specific part out of a video or audio file.
-These extenstion methods provide examples of use of the Run method which can be used in a similar way in an application that consumes this package.
+These extension methods provide examples of use.
+An application consuming this package could have its own specific extension methods implemented in a similar way.

 ### Demo application